spriet2000/state-example/README.md

 # state-example

-Just an implementation of the state pattern for study
+Just an implementation of the state pattern for personal study.